kayex/chalmers-chop/README.md

 Content-Type: application/json
 ```

-If the `-token` argument is provided, the following header will also be sent
+If the `token` argument is provided, the following header is also sent
 ```http
 Authorization: Token my-secret-token
 ```